 LMAS Offers Pet Safety Tips for Extreme Heat

-What to do to keep animals cool and safe when temperatures soar
+What to do to keep pets safe when temperatures soar

-Louisville Metro Animal Services asks pets owners to take precautions in preparation for the extreme heat forecast for this weekend.
-Exposure to hot temperatures can cause heatstroke in pets, and even death.
-Pet owners can follow these tips to keep their four-legged companions safe in hot weather:
+Louisville Metro Animal Services reminds pets owners extreme heat exposure can be dangerous to pets, causing heatstroke, and even death.
+Pet owners should follow these tips to keep their four-legged companions safe when temperatures soar.

 Stay Inside and Limit outdoor time It’s best to keep pets inside with the air conditioner set to a comfortable temperature.
 Outdoor time should be limited to prevent heat-related injuries.